Best chair beds – single sofa beds for hosting guests when you have limited space

 Sofa.com's Henry Bed in a Box comes in at 107cm wide and 74cm deep, making it a useful option for smaller rooms, whether that's as a footstool in the living room, or a place to perch in a compact home office or children's bedroom.

-The ottoman holds a single pocket spring pull-out mattress, which at 8.5cm deep isn't quite as thick a mattress as other options on our list, but still made for a passable night's sleep in our tests, although adding a mattress topper will increase comfort levels considerably.
+The ottoman holds a single pocket spring pull-out mattress, which at 8.5cm deep isn't quite as thick a mattress as other options on our list, but I still found it comfortable enough for the odd night's sleep when I tested it, and adding a mattress topper will increase comfort levels considerably.
 The lid of the footstool also lifts and slots into the base to serve as a headboard which is a nice design feature.

 If you have more space to play with then as an alternative Sofa.com's Jack Bed in a Box offers a larger double mattress worth of sleeping space in its 158cm width frame.